How to Control Moisture in the Beehive

 Ease of Use

-Apiary and beehive management in your beekeeping operation requires you to know how to use the various equipment deployed in beekeeping.
+Apiary and beehive management in your beekeeping operation require you to know how to use the various equipment deployed in beekeeping.
 Moisture control with a quilt box or moisture board has varying degrees of complexity in use.
 Deploying a moisture board in the beehive is easier than setting up a quilt box.
-The box requires you to source for wood shavings or other quilting materials.
-You also have to ensure sealing of the bottom of the quilt box.
+The box requires you to source wood shavings or other quilting materials.
+You also have to ensure the sealing of the bottom of the quilt box.
 With a beehive moisture board, you only need to see if the board is of the right size and is structurally intact, before using it in the beehive to control moisture.

 Durability